my-hoang-huu/HuuMyProject/README.md

 **3. When building the app**

-After cloning, run "npm install" command to build the app.
+After cloning, run "npm install" command before building the app.

 Note: The app has only been tested on android phone.